-No. If you wish, you may defer taking your pension, but you must take it before your 75th birthday at latest, whether or not you are still working.
+No. If you wish, you may defer taking your pension.
 If you take your pension later than age 60 it will not be increased to reflect the late payment.
-(Your pension will, however, be kept in line with rises in the cost of living).
+Your pension will, however, be increased in line with rises in the cost of living.